jaywink/ansible-diaspora/README.md

 Tested on 1.9.x.

+### Third-party roles

+* geerlingguy.nodejs
+* jaywink.letsencrypt  # If using LetsEncrypt certificates

 ### Hardware

 This role includes a slightly more light weight configuration than the default instructions.
 However, a minimum of 1GB of RAM is still recommended to run diaspora* for a small amount of users.